jeff1evesque/puppet-demonstration/README.md

  which vagrant provisions via the [`Vagrantfile`](https://github.com/jeff1evesque/puppet-demonstration/blob/master/Vagrantfile), using corresponding [install scripts](https://github.com/jeff1evesque/puppet-demonstration/tree/master/install_scripts).
- Though, it is recommended that Centos 7x is used for both the puppetserver, and additional puppetagents, the install scripts are flexible enough to allow puppetagent's to be contained within [Centos 6x](https://wiki.centos.org/Download) operating systems.
+ Though, it is recommended that Centos 7x is used for both the puppetserver, and additional puppetagents, the [install scripts](https://github.com/jeff1evesque/puppet-demonstration/tree/master/install_scripts) are flexible enough to allow puppetagent's to reside in [Centos 6x](https://wiki.centos.org/Download) operating systems.

  When vagrant completes provisioning, a puppetserver, with a corresponding